The secret of success lies in your ability to get along with people.

 Origin & Factcheck

-AuthorDale Carnegie (408)
+AuthorDale Carnegie (162)

-Source/Book NameThe Leader In You (86)
+BookThe Leader In You (84)

-Dale Carnegie(1888), an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
-His books and courses focus on human relations, and self confidence as the foundation for success.
-Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today for professional growth.
+Dale Carnegie, an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
+Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today.

-QuotationThe secret of success lies in your ability to get along with people
+The secret of success lies in your ability to get along with people

-Book DetailsPublication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
+Publication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
 Number of pages: Common reprints ~256 pages (varies by printing).

-Where is it?Chapter: Human Relations in Leadership, Approximate page from 1993 edition
+Chapter: Human Relations in Leadership, Approximate page from 1993 edition

 Context

 In the book, this isn’t presented as a soft skill.
-It’s framed as the fundamental leadership skill for the modern world.
+It’s presented as the fundamental leadership skill for the modern world.
 The context is moving away from old-school, command-and-control management and toward a model where you lead by inspiring cooperation and unlocking the potential in others.

 Usage Examples